-Keeping in view the areas mandated as part of CSR, how does it impact your organization’s focus and investment?
+Keeping in view the areas mandated as part of CSR, how does it impact your organisation’s focus and investment?

 What will be the impact, if any, on the NGOs or social enterprises (you engage with) and the communities/causes they support?

 If we go through with the reform process by way of restructuring, we will be clear about when we want to be direct implementers, when we choose to be co-implementers, and when we will outright outsource the translation of policy directives into ground realities in operational terms.

 Are the projects currently implemented by your organisation ‘sustainable’?
 To the extent possible, do elaborate upon the complexities.

 All of our projects have been conceived and designed to be strategic – that is, long-term, addressing national development priorities and national concerns, and with an eye to developing institutional mechanisms so that the foundational backdrop, the research supporting the conceptual framework/project design for adaptation for different geographies and scaling up are clarified as a detailed and complete (programme) product specification.

 Please share the journey of one project implemented by your organisation, with focus on its impact at the grassroots.